Welcome Home!

 The Activity section is a feed that shows you up-to-date events on what sales/refunds were completed in your shop.
 Each sale/refund event includes the following details:

 By compiling sale/refund events in an easy-to-follow feed, you and your managers can get a general overview of your shop's activity from anywhere, at any time.
 Should a sale/refund event stand out, simply click it to investigate it further in the related sale or in your reporting.
-For example, if your Returns KPI is unusually high, this could indicate that a customer made a big return or your customers collectively returned an usually high amount of items.
-You can look through the feed to investigate the refund(s) further in your reporting and follow-up with your employees for more information.
+For example, if your Returns KPI is unusually high, this could indicate that a customer made a big return or your customers collectively returned an unusually large amount of items.
+You can look through the feed to investigate the refund(s) further in your reporting and follow up with your employees for more information.